donno2048/CITUR-L/README.md

 # CITUR
 create iso to use [the linux version of Rosehip](https://github.com/donno2048/Rosehip-L)

-run init.sh in linux to create the iso using `sudo bash ./init.sh` (this might take up to five hours!)
+run init.sh in linux to create the iso using `yes | sudo bash ./init.sh` (this might take up to five hours!)

 in the iso run the word rosehip to open the desktop